Fractal dimension versus process complexity: Relations between fractal dimensions and other notions of complexity: An incomplete survey of the literature

 Thus, in a sense, having non-zero effective Hausdorff dimension is an indication of containing complexity.
 And in fact it can be shown that if $A \in 2^\omega$ with ${\sf dim_{EH}}(A)>0$, then $A$ can compute a non-recursive function.
 To be more precise, $A$ can compute a fix-point free function $f$ (that is, a function $f$ so that $W_{f(e)}\neq W_e$ for all numbers $e$) by results of Terwijn, Jockush, Lerman, Soare and Solovay (\cite{Terwijn:2004,JockushLermanSoareSolovay:1989}).

-This result establishes a relation between effective Hausdorff dimension and computational complexity.
+This result establishes a relation between effective Hausdorff dimension and computational complexity in the guise of degrees of undecidability.
 However, the relation between effective dimension and computable content is not monotone nor simple.
 In particular, one can show that if ${\sf dim_{EH}}(A)=\alpha$, then there exist sets $B$ of arbitrary high Turing degree with ${\sf dim_{EH}}(B)=\alpha$.
 However locally, Hausdorff dimension can provide an upper bound to Turing degrees:

-\begin{theorem}[Miller \cite{Miller:2014}] Let $r$ be a left-c.e.\ real\footnote{We omit the technical details here and refer to \cite{DowneyHirschfeldt:2010} for them.
+\begin{theorem}[Miller \cite{miller2011extracting}] Let $r$ be a left-c.e.\ real\footnote{We omit the technical details here and refer to \cite{DowneyHirschfeldt:2010} for them.
 However, one can think of a left-c.e.\ real as a c.e.\ real that does converge but for which we cannot computably estimate the rate of convergence.}.
 There is a $\Delta^0_2$-definable set $R\in 2^\omega$ with ${\sf dim_{EH}}(R) = r$ so that moreover

 \end{theorem}

 It is exactly this kind of results that we are interested here in this section: theorems that relate different notions of complexity.
 Another classical result links Kolmogorov complexity to effective Hausdorff dimension.
 Let us briefly and loosely define Kolmogorov complexity referring to e.g.\ \cite{LiVitanyi:book} for further details.